❓ What is Nukkit ❓

 ⚠ NOTE ⚠: Here is our guide for using Filezilla.

 We please you to also take a look here at our guide for recommended plugins for PocketMine.
 You will find there recommended plugins for anything from essentials commands to anti-cheat and minigames plugins.

 👹 How to Get Mobs on Your Server 👹

-To get mobs working on Nukkit, you'll need to set up MobPlugin plugin which can be found here.
+To get mobs working on Nukkit, you'll need to set up the MobPlugin plugin which can be found here.